Love came down at Christmas,

 Printing and Sizing:

-This item is 139mmX216mm and is printed on 215gsm glossy stock.
+This item is 105mmX148mm and is printed on 300gsm gloss card stock.
+Each card is blank inside, has its title and copyright details on the back and is individually wrapped in cellophane with an envelope.
 Comparitive sizing between our A4 prints and other cards can be found by

 UPDATE: Plastic Sleeves: We are currently attempting to source biodegradable sleeves for our greetings cards.
 Until we have sourced appropriate ones we are either shipping cards unpacked or using up existing packed cards to fulfil orders.
 We will attempt supply trade orders with celephane wrapped cards on request.